tenzir/tenzir/web/docs/formats.md

 This option must not be combined with `--merge` or `--schema`.

-### `--no-infer` (Parsers)
+### `--expand-schema` (Parsers)

-Ignore fields that are not explicitly specified in the given schema.
-If the specified schema does not exist, this option causes the parser to drop events and emit a warning.
+If a non-empty schema was given/selected, fields in the input events that are not in the given schema are usually rejected.
+Enabling this option causes fields in the input that were not in the given schema to still appear in the output.

+This option should not be enabled unless you really need the extra fields.
+If possible, adapt your schema definition instead.

 This option requires either `--schema` or `--selector` to be set.